sharkdp/numbat/book/src/advanced/type-system.md

     support exponentiation expressions without the limitations above.
 For example, consider the function `f(x, n) = x^n`.
 The return type of that function *depends on the value* of the parameter `n`.

+!!! quote

+    *"They asked me how well I understood theoretical physics.
+I said I had a theoretical degree in physics.
+They said welcome aboard."* — Fantastic, Fallout: New Vegas